jorgebucaran/superfine/README.md

 #### `onupdate`

-Fired after the element attributes are updated.
+Fired after the existing element is updated.
 This event will fire even if the attributes have not changed.

 <pre>
 <a id="onupdate-api"></a>onupdate(<a href="https://developer.mozilla.org/en-US/docs/Web/API/Element">Element</a>, oldProps: <a href="#attributes">Attributes</a>)